-Seasonal permits allow for business parklets for up to six months, from 1 October to 30 April each year.

-Seasonal permits expiry dates may vary.
-If a seasonal permit holder applies to transfer to an annual permit, they must contact Council prior to the expiry of their seasonal Permit, to inquire (refer to 'Renewal of an existing permit', below).
+Seasonal permits allow for business parklets for up to seven months, from 1 October to 30 April each year.
+Fees will be for the full seven months regardless of whether a permit is issued for a shorter period.
+If a seasonal permit holder applies to transfer to an annual permit, they must contact Council prior to the expiry of their seasonal Permit, to inquire about the process (refer to 'Renewal of an existing permit', below).